 Paid parental leave or dad or partner pay

-To learn more about this type of leave go to our Paid parental leave page.
+To learn more about the workplace entitlements for this type of leave, go to our Paid parental leave page.

 For more information on the scheme, including how to enrol, go to the ATO website – JobKeeper section .